ExpressLRS/Docs/docs/quick-start/transmitters/firmware-version.md

 === "via Lua Script"

     1. Press the ++"SYS"++ Key on your Radio.
+        - Older Radios or those with only one Menu Key will need to long-press the ++context-menu++ Key to access the System Menu.
+        - Consult your Radio User's Manual on how to access the System Menu.
     2. You are now in the Tools Menu where Lua Scripts can be found.
 Scroll down and select `ExpressLRS` Lua Script.
         - If the script is nowhere to be found, download it from [this page](../transmitters/lua-howto.md) and save it into your Radio SD Card Scripts/Tools/ folder.
     3. Press ++enter++ Key to activate the Script.